cdterry87/Bravo/README.md

 # Bravo
-A project manager application using Laravel + Vue.js + GraphQL
+A personal project manager built with Laravel + Vue.js + GraphQL

 ## Installation
 1. Clone the project to your PC
 ```